Malaysia - A country profile

 Economic profile

-Malaysia’s economy achieved a commendable growth of 4.2 percent in 2016, when it attained a gross domestic product (GDP) of RM1,108.2 billion.12 Growth was led by the services sector, which contributed to 54.3 percent to GDP, followed by the manufacturing (23 percent) and construction sectors (4.5 percent).
-The country’s GDP per capita rose from RM37,123 in 2015 to RM38,887 in 2016.13
+Malaysia’s economy grew at a moderate rate of 3.6 percent in 2023, attaining a gross domestic product (GDP) of MYR1.82 trillion.
+Growth was led by the services sector and manufacturing sector, which accounted for 82.6 percent of total GDP.
+The country’s GDP per capita fell slightly from MYR53,121 in 2022 to MYR53,026 in 2019.13

 Tourism

-In 2016, tourism brought 26.8 million international tourist arrivals who contributed RM182.4 billion (or 14.8 percent) to the country’s GDP.
-This is an increase of four percent (from 25.7 million) in tourist numbers and RM 81.2 billion (from RM69.1 billion, an increase of 18.8 percent) in tourist receipts from 2015.24 Tourist arrivals in 2016 were dominated by visitors from Singapore with 13.3 million arrivals, followed by Indonesia (three million arrivals) and China (2.1 million arrivals).25 In 2020, the country targets to attract 36 million tourists and achieve RM168 billion worth of tourist receipt.26
+In 2023, tourism brought 28.9 million international tourist arrivals who contributed MYR275.8 billion (or 15.1 percent) to the country’s GDP.22 Tourist arrivals in 2023 were dominated by visitors from Singapore with 18.85 million arrivals, followed by Indonesia (4.14 million arrivals) and China (3.72 million arrivals).23

 References